bruno78/12-apps-02-jobsboard/README.md

 * Users will be able to search by category

 #### Still to be done:
-* Add users and company users
+* Add users and company users. done!
 * Add admin user
 * Add payment method to charge companies to posts
 * Add pagination